 But that funk is exactly what many winemakers – and increasingly bar owners around London and beyond – find so exciting about natural wines.
 The use of natural yeast and oxidation can give the wine some rough edges, but it can also provide bags of character.
 As The Laughing Heart's owner Charlie Mellor put it in a column he wrote for us, "good or bad, weird and/or wonderful, natural wines demonstrate the infinite possibility of aromas and flavours that come from spontaneous fermentation."

 Where do you go to sample these weird, wonderful wines?
-Read on to find out...
+Keeping reading our round up of the best natural wine bars in London to find out.

 277 Hackney Road, E2 8NA